hydricAcid/DA-SAT/Data Gathering.md

 The 'cat' command outputs the contents of a file to the command line.
 In this case, we are outputting the contents of a file named 'stat' on the 'proc' directory. /proc/stat contains information about the machine's system, including CPU statistics.

-More information about the /proc filesystem can be found in the official Linux kernel documentation: https://www.kernel.org/doc/html/latest/filesystems/proc.html
+More information about the /proc filesystem can be found in the official Linux kernel documentation:

+The linux kernel.
+The Linux Kernel documentation - The Linux Kernel documentation. (n.d.). https://www.kernel.org/doc/html/latest/index.html